neverstopbuilding/blog/src/_posts/2013-01-09-start-up-lessons-learned-salvador-briggman-of-crowdcrux.md

 author: Sal Briggman
 ---

 *Last year I was involved as the technical lead of a startup called LoyalCurve which has since folded.
 It was a very educational and fun experience, and some of the lessons learned are worth sharing.
-Our then intern, Sal Briggman, had these thoughts on the subject (the bolds are mine):*
+Our then intern, Sal Briggman, had these thoughts on the subject (the bolds are mine). -JF*

 ---